Analysis | What Might Happen to Mexico If Nafta Gets Wiped Away: QuickTake

 5. What would be the impact on Mexico’s economy?

 Oxford Economics estimates Mexico’s gross domestic product would lose 4 percentage points by 2022 and fall into a technical recession by mid-2019.
-The Mexican peso could fall to around 23 to 25 per dollar, according to Capital Economics.
-The firm also estimates the inflation forecast would be revised to 6 percent from 4 percent and the central bank, Banxico, would hike interest rates by about 200 basis points.
+In a survey of more than 100 financial professionals at a Bloomberg FX18 Summit in Mexico City in March, almost three-quarters said that the peso would be trading at between 18 and 20 to the U.S. dollar by the end of 2018.
+A Capital Economics report says the central bank, Banxico, would hike interest rates by about 200 basis points.

 6. Could Mexico start exporting elsewhere?